 4.3.
-WORK PLANNED IN 2019
+WORK PLANNED IN 2020

-District biologists will continue to stay informed of Project-related activities that might affect marbled murrelets and their habitat, and advise and educate those working on the Project of the MMHPP requirements.
+District biologists will continue to stay informed of Project-related activities that might affect marbled murrelets and their habitat and advise and educate those working on the Project of the MMHPP requirements.
+Cover Type determinations will be evaluated as required every 10 years to determine whether additional stands have now become suitable nesting habitat.
+This will include aerial imagery interpretation and ground-truthing inventories throughout the Project lands.